sebslon/sebslon/README.md

 - I'm educated as a mechanical engineer :straight_ruler:,
 - Positive attitude person with growth mindset :blush:,
-- In my free time I'm reading <a href="https://lubimyczytac.pl/profil/2078500/SebastianSlon">books</a> and learning programming 🌱,
+- In my free time I'm reading <a href="https://lubimyczytac.pl/profil/2078500/SebastianSlon">books</a> and doing sports 🎯🌱,
 - I'm constantly developing my software development knowledge :books:

     <br> If you would like to know more, you can check out my <a href="https://sebslon.github.io/myCV/" target="_blank"><b>digital CV</b></a>.